-1. Offenders who are confined in a cell, or otherwise e separate from staff and, who d isplay violent, aggressive, or non compliant behaviour s.15 Staff may o pen a dialogue v with the offender · through the physical barrier s.15

-2. In situations where the offenders behaviour puts another offenders safety at risk such as a fight or threats between cellmates, emergency response protocols (code yellow) should be utilized.
+- 1. Offenders who are confined in a cell, or otherwise separate from staff and, who display violent, aggressive, or non compliant behaviour shall not be physically engaged by staff without the presence of a supervisor.
+Staff may open a dialogue with the offender through the physical barrier but should not open the door/barrier until a supervisor is present and the risk can be properly evaluated. - 2.
+In situations where the offenders behaviour puts another offenders safety at risk such as a fight or threats between cellmates, emergency response protocols (code yellow) should be utilized.